omni-us/jsonargparse/DOCUMENTATION.rst

 Comparison to Fire
 ------------------

-The :func:`.CLI` feature is similar to and inspired by `Fire
+The :func:`.auto_cli` feature is similar to and inspired by `Fire
 <https://pypi.org/project/fire/>`__.
 However, there are fundamental differences.
 First, the purpose is not allowing to call any python object from the command line.
 It is only intended for running functions and classes specifically written for this purpose.
 Second, the arguments are expected to have type hints, and the given values will be validated according to these.
-Third, the return values of the functions are not automatically printed. :func:`.CLI` returns the value and it is up to the developer to decide what to do with it.
+Third, the return values of the functions are not automatically printed. :func:`.auto_cli` returns the value and it is up to the developer to decide what to do with it.

 .. _tutorials: